Stanley Simon: Conviction

 In 1987, Simon, aware that he had been under investigation and that charges against him were pending, resigned from his post.
 A few weeks later, United States Attorney for the Southern District of New York Rudolph Giuliani announced an indictment against him for extortion, perjury, income tax evasion and obstruction of justice in connection after an investigation into Wedtech, a Bronx-based defense contractor.
 The charges included extorting a job with pay raises for his brother-in-law, extorting the company for campaign contributions, obtaining a kickback in exchange for a job at his office and failure to pay income tax on the money he received.
 The year before, his benefactor Friedman, was convicted of extortion and bribery and sentenced to 12 years in Federal prison.

 He was convicted of racketeering and extortion in 1988 and received a five-year sentence.
 He served his sentence at Allenwood Federal prison camp.
 After two years, Judge Constance Baker Motley reduced his sentence, which made him eligible for immediate parole.
 He left prison in July 1991.

 Years later, the archives of Mayor Ed Koch's revealed the late Mayor's uncharitable comments about Simon.
-In one interview, he called Simon “a fool and a simpleton”.
-Koch also said that “all you had to do was to promise him to upgrade his personal private bathroom at Borough Hall, and he'd vote for anything.”
+In one interview, he called Simon "a fool and a simpleton".
+Koch also said that "all you had to do was to promise him to upgrade his personal private bathroom at Borough Hall, and he'd vote for anything."

+Personal life and death

+Simon married Irene Urist in 1961, and they had two daughters.
+He was a longtime resident of Riverdale, Bronx.

+Simon died on August 27, 2023, at the age of 93.
+His death was not publicly reported until July 2024.